The Pass Point

 the pass point for each version of each test.
 The modified

-Angoff Method uses expert judgements to determine the
+Angoff Method uses expert judgments to determine the

 difficulty level of the test.
 The easier the test, the